Gamebunn/Cream64_PC/README.md

 Super Cream 64 should now be avialable through sm64pcbuilder2.
 Currently not available, will update when it's live on the program.

 If you're just looking for the N64 build, [it's available right here.](https://romhacking.com/hack/super-cream-64)

+## FAQ

+#### I'm running into `Segmentation Fault` errors when compiling sounds.
+What can I do?

+Unfortunately, I don't have a real answer as to why it does that cause it varies per person.
+Sometimes it'll just work fine and for others it'll error out at a specific sound.
+Some solution is to just compile with the same settings again and it'll somehow work.
+[Though you can try and put this in the root, which has all the compiled custom sounds.](https://drive.google.com/file/d/19OHNwng-GTwDgevKncO0I_qWLrX3XYo8/view?usp=share_link) That does circumvent the problem most of the time but it's not guaranteed.